|

 create your pictures just as you want.
 It is a matter of art and up to

+you.
 The second color setting facility is based on a four component color

 format.
 This is called cmyk color format.
 The four basic color